-It is fairly easy to confuse these two reading genres.
+It is relatively easy to confuse these two reading genres.
 They seem virtually identical at first glance.

 I myself had a hard time at first differentiating between these particular reading genres.
-It was only when I did a bit of thorough research on my own that I was able to wrap my head around the distinction.
+Only when I did a bit of thorough research on my own was I able to wrap my head around the distinction.

-There are a number of glaring differences that distinguish science fiction and fantasy from one another.
+Several glaring differences distinguish science fiction and fantasy from one another.
 In this article, we will be analyzing these various similarities and differences in depth.

 This notion can be summed up with a quote from renowned American fiction writer Miriam Allen de Ford: